murdock-aubry/n-dimensional-scalar/README.md

 A popular and well-understood class of ordinary differential equations, commonly refered to as homogenous scalar equations, take on the form
 $$y^{(n)}(t) + q_{n-1}(t)y^{(n-1)} + \cdots + q_{1}(t)y'(t) + q_0(t)y(t) = 0. \tag{1}$$

-The cost of numerically representing solutions to this class of equations using standard methods increases with the magnitude of the coefficient functions $\lbraceq_i\rbrace_{i=0}^{n-1}$.
+The cost of numerically representing solutions to this class of equations using standard methods increases with the magnitude of the coefficient functions $\lbrace q_i\rbrace_{i=0}^{n-1}$.
 However, the phase functions of these equations are solvable, independent of the magnitude of the coefficient functions.
 More information on the theory, algorithm description, implementation and testing can be found in this [paper](https://arxiv.org/abs/2308.03288), authored by James Bremer and myself.

 As you may notice, the implementation and description of the algorithm in the paper only considers for the case where $n=2, 3$, or $4$.
 Utitlizing the code for the lower dimensional cases, I independently generalized the algorithm to the case where the value of $n$ is unknown at compile time.
 Further, I conducted several experiments, both comparisons to the lower dimensions to assure accuracy, and to the general cases for large values of $n$.
 The results are conclusive to run-time independence of the magnitude of the coefficient functions, and quadratic proportionality to the value of $n$.

 # Algorithm Description

 We now describe the global Levin method; the first of two algorithms considered in this paper.
-This algorithm computes the $n$ non-oscillatory phase functions $\lbracer_i(t)\rbrace_{i=1}^n$ of the $n^\text{th}$ order Riccati equation, provided their values at some point $c$ in the domain of interest $[a, b]$.
+This algorithm computes the $n$ non-oscillatory phase functions $\lbrace r_i(t)\rbrace_{i=1}^n$ of the $n^\text{th}$ order Riccati equation, provided their values at some point $c$ in the domain of interest $[a, b]$.
 These functions can then be used to find the solutions of $(1)$ via the substitution $y = \exp(\int r)$.
 It operates by in two steps; first by computing initial estimates for the basis functions of the solution space, and secondly by using this initial estimate to initialize an adaptivereccursion utilizing the Levin method.

 ## The global Levin Method